 Simulation results

 The proposed methods are implemented in BMS2.0.1 with VTM configuration.
 The number of RD checks of this proposal is aligned with that of VTM2.0.1.
 Table 2 shows the simulation results of the proposed methods without the CTU-row constraint described in Section 2.4.
 Table 3 shows the simulation results of the proposed methods when the CTU-row constraint is enabled.
 All of the tests are performed under common test conditions described in [2].

+Additional results

-Table 4 and 5 shows the simulation results of the proposed methods if truncated binary is used for non-MPM mode coding.
+Table 4 and Table 5 show the simulation results of the proposed methods if truncated binary is used for non-MPM coding.
 Table 6 shows the comparison of this proposal and VTM2.0.1.

 Conclusions